Orange Group: NeXT scheme and rebranding to Orange (2006–present)

 The NeXT scheme was the recovery plan for France Télécom which aimed at, among other things, reducing costs, especially wage costs, carrying on a converging policy for its products and services, and grouping together all the brands under a single brand, except for the activities dealing with fixed-line telephone which would stay under the designation 'France Télécom'.
 Consequently, this led to the disappearance of a number of brands.

-From 1 June 2006, France Télécom tried to commercialize all its products under a single worldwide brand, becoming the sole brand of the France Telecom group for Internet, television and mobile services in the majority of countries in which Orange operated.
+From 1 June 2006, France Télécom tried to commercialise all its products under a single worldwide brand, becoming the sole brand of the France Telecom group for Internet, television and mobile services in the majority of countries in which Orange operated.
 Orange Business Services became the brand for all its business services offerings worldwide, replacing the Equant brand.
 In June 2007, Orange and Mid Europa Partners acquired Austrian mobile network company One, re-branding it as Orange Austria.
 In 2012, it was sold to Hutchison 3G and the Orange Austria brand was terminated.

 In November 2008, Orange launched five Orange Cinema Series channels.
 To do so, Orange bought the exclusive rights from Warner Bros. for first runs of all new films, previously held by TPS Star (a subsidiary of the Canal+ Group), as well as all films in its catalogue and rights to the film catalogues of Gaumont, HBO and MGM.
 Orange also secured exclusive rights to broadcast Saturday evening Ligue 1 football matches from the French Football Federation.
 Free accused Orange of tied-selling as the Orange channels were only available to its subscribers.
 In June 2008, the firm abandoned a €27 billion bid for Swedish operator TeliaSonera after the two companies failed to agree terms.

 In 2008, Orange was given permission from Apple to sell the iPhone in Austria, Belgium, the Dominican Republic, Egypt, Jordan, Poland, Portugal, Romania, Slovakia, Switzerland and Orange's African markets.
 On 8 September 2009, Orange and T-Mobile parent Deutsche Telekom announced they were in advanced talks to merge their UK operations to create the largest mobile operator with 37% of the market.
 Both T-Mobile and Orange brands were kept due to differences in their targeted markets.
 T-Mobile remained the budget-conscious offering and Orange the premium one, although there was some overlap as of February 2011.